salesforce/codeceptjs-bdd/README.md

 Means, same tests can run on both: Webdriver & Playwright.

-So, all you need is to provide any unique element as shown below,
+So, all you need to provide unique CSS as shown below,

 ```
 I.fillField('ui-input input','codeceptjs-bdd')